 - remind you that your partner is someone you like to have fun with

 Each of these five date ideas will incorporate all those important relationship stepping stones, and maybe even bring about a little romance!

-This date sounds like a ton of fun, and I heard about it from a friend the other day after she and her husband tried it.
-By tweaking her idea, just a little, you can add in some incredible opportunities to have some meaningful conversations.
+This date sounds like a ton of fun, and I heard about it from a friend after she and her husband tried it.

-- What’s a question you’ve always wanted to ask me, but never have?
+- What question have you always wanted to ask me but never have?

 - If safety wasn’t a concern, which natural phenomenon/ disaster would you want to experience?

 - What is your favorite thing that I do in bed?